robotpy/robotpy-docs/install/pynetworktables.rst

 pynetworktables install
 =======================

+.. warning:: This page has not been updated for 2023.
+We recommend using pyntcore
+             instead of pynetworktables.

 pynetworktables is a python package that allows FRC teams to use Python to communicate with their robots via NetworkTables.
 It should work without issues on your Driver Station, on a coprocessor such as a Raspberry Pi, or anywhere